Go Back Email Link

 Applesauce is prone to siphoning.
 Here are tips to avoid it:

-• Avoid Overfilling the Jars: Overfilling can cause food to expand and push out under the lid during processing, leading to siphoning.
+• Don't overfilll!
+Overfilling can cause food to expand and push out under the lid during processing.
 Always measure the headspace carefully.

-• Tighten the Bands Properly: Screw bands should be tightened just to "fingertip tight" — this means as tight as you can get them using just your fingertips, not your whole hand.
+• Don't over tighten!
+Screw bands should be tightened just to "fingertip tight".
+This means as tight as you can get them using just your fingertips, not your whole hand.
 Over-tightening can prevent air from escaping, leading to siphoning.

-• Check for Air Bubbles: After filling the jars and before applying the lids, remove air bubbles by running a non-metallic spatula or bubble remover tool along the inside of the jar.
-Air pockets can lead to siphoning and affect heat distribution during processing.
+• Check for bubbles.
+After filling the jars and before applying the lids, remove air bubbles by running a non-metallic spatula or bubble remover tool along the inside of the jar.

-• Avoid Rushing the Cooling Process: After processing, allow the jars to cool in the canner for the recommended time before removing them.
-Rapid cooling increases the likelihood of siphoning.
+• Cooling time in the canner is important.
+After processing, allow the jars to cool in the canner for the recommended time before removing them.

 Nutrition